-Since Memorial Day is upon us, I thought I would post this recipe just in case you’re about to throw some sausages on the grill, and are worried about having leftovers.
-This stew is so yummy, you might want to cook up some extra on purpose!
+Since Memorial Day is upon us, I thought I would post this recipe just in case you’re about to throw some sausages on the grill or brats in the air fryer, and are worried about having leftovers.
+This brat stew is so yummy, you might want to cook up some extra on purpose!

 The recipe is meant for bratwurst or Polish sausage, but really almost any sausage will work.
 When I made this recently I used 4 bratwursts and 2 Italian sausages - naturally, because that’s what was in the fridge!

 This is a really old recipe

 I can’t give you a link for this recipe, because I got it before there was an Internet.
 I can however tell you where I found it.

 You see, in the 1980’s I worked for a healthcare organization in a position some called “relationship management.”
 In other words: sales.